 While the belly of the muscle can be injured, the musculotendinous junction between the belly and the tendon is thought to be the most commonly injured area of the muscle.
 This can cause problems with healing because that area of the muscle has less blood supply than the belly so it does not get the nutrients needed to properly heal.

 How does one injure their groin?
 There are several different mechanisms of injury for a groin pull including sprinting, quickly changing directions, overstretching the muscle, jumping or landing after a jump, running uphill and rapid movements against resistance (kicking a ball).
-Sports such as ice hockey, soccer, football, basketball, rugby, martial arts, gymnastics, dance, and track and field tend to have higher incidence of groin injuries.
-In fact, about 2.5% of all karate injuries are groin related and between 10-18% of all soccer injuries are to the groin.
+Sports such as ice hockey, soccer, football, basketball, rugby, martial arts, gymnastics, dance, and track and field tend to have a higher incidence of groin injuries.
+In fact, about 2.5% of all karate injuries are groin related and between 10-18% of all soccer, injuries are to the groin.
 There are also factors that can increase the risk of an athlete pulling their groin.
 Those include not warming up properly, preexisting weakness in the adductor group, previous injury to the area, tightness in the adductor group, biomechanical factors and lower back problems.

 Treatment of a groin injury can be tricky depending on the area of the muscle that is affected.
 Injuries to the muscle belly, for example, are best managed with light stretching, a protocol of strengthening exercises and pretty quick return to activities.
 Injuries to the musculotendinous junction, however, require a more conservative approach to treatment, including rest until the athlete is pain free, mild stretching and strengthening over several weeks, working their way up to running and sprinting then finally running and sprinting with quick directional changes.